project-n-samples/projectn-bolt-go-sample/README.md

 # AWS Lambda Function in Go for Bolt

-Sample AWS Lambda Applications in Go that utilizes [Go SDK for Bolt](https://gitlab.com/projectn-oss/projectn-bolt-go)
+Sample AWS Lambda Function in Go that utilizes [Go SDK for Bolt](https://gitlab.com/projectn-oss/projectn-bolt-go)

 ### Prerequisites